mloberg/mloberg.github.com/readme.md

-# This is the data for my site
+# mloberg.com

-It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.
+[Jekyll](http://github.com/mojombo/jekyll) is awesome, GitHub pages makes it even better.
+This repo is transformed into a static site whenever I run git push.

 # License